blocky/attestation-service-examples/params_and_secrets/README.md

 the `hash_of_input` and `hash_of_secrets` fields that contain the `SHA3/512`
 hashes of the user provided input and secrets.

-If you wish to attempt running the `extract` function with incorrect password and then observe the error, call:
+If you wish to attempt running the `extractInputs` function with incorrect password and then observe the error, call:

 ```bash